Azure/azure-pixel-tracker/Continuous Release/README.md

     1. Select "Add Task", and choose the **Gradle** task.
         1. Enter *test* for "Tasks"
         1. Change "Test Results Files" to **\*\*/build/test-results/test/TEST-*.xml**
-        1. Choose a "Location" for deploying the resource group.
+        1. Select **Cobertura** for the "Code Coverage Tool"
-        1. Provide a "Template" location, which by default will be **azuredeploy.json**.
-        1. Provide a "Template paramters" location, which by default will be **azuredeploy.parameters.json**.
-        1. Change "Deployment mode" from **Incremental** to **Validation only**.
+		1. Select "Run FindBugs"
     1. Select "Save & queue".
  1. Configure the gating build to execute when a pull request is created by enabling protection on the master branch.
     1. Return to the "Files" tab of your repository.